Year: Third Era 2113

-Our manor (named “Highbend Manor” for its place high on the hill overlooking the river) had been built by my ancestor, Egon, after these lands had been conquered by the Taurovan army in the first war against the Yehketim.
-Some might argue the war hadn’t really ended and this was the reason that a means of escape had been built into the Manor.
+Highbend Manor was my home, named for its place high on the hill overlooking the river.
+It had been built by my ancestor upon his knighting, Egon, after these lands had been conquered by the Taurovan army in the first war against the Yehketim.
+Some might argue the war had never really ended, and this was the reason why a means of escape had been built into the Manor.
 I had discovered this passage by accident, though was both surprised and pleased that it allowed me to eavesdrop on many different rooms in the house, Father’s study included.
-It was this place I sat in now, my ear pressed to the thin wood paneling that separated me from the scene inside.
+It was there I sat in now, my ear pressed to the thin wood paneling that separated me from the scene inside.

-Two distinct voices filled the air, my father with his fury and another with his quiet seriousness.
+Two distinct voices filled the air, my father with his fury and another with his quiet solemnity.
 I knew the other man was the Captain of Father’s unit in the military, but I couldn’t remember his name.
 It was he that spoke now, his voice low and pained, explanations to my father making little sense until I began to understand the circumstances that had led to Father’s destructive outburst.

-“I’m sorry, Llew, but this is not the sort of accusation that can simply be made to disappear.
-He was a Commander, and his wife has a lot of influence among the aristocracy.
+“Llew, this is not the sort of accusation that can simply be made to disappear.
+He was a Commander, and his wife has tremendous influence among the aristocracy.
 Her accusation, regardless of its validity, will not easily be pushed aside.
 There are soldiers on their way here to arrest you, Llew.
-There will be a court martial, of course, but…” The captain’s voice trailed off into a long sigh.
-“You could hang for this, Llew.”
+There will be a court-martial, of course, but…” The captain’s voice trailed off into a long sigh.
+“Innocent or not, you could hang for this, Llew.”

 An irritated growl echoed from my father as his movement paused briefly, and my ear likely left an imprint on the wood as I strained to hear.
 “It doesn’t matter!”
-He snapped angrily before continuing his hurried packing, I could feel a strange intensity rolling off the man in a powerful wave and it terrified me, my young mind unable to comprehend or cope with the onslaught of emotion that was in the next room.
+He snapped angrily before continuing his hurried packing.
+A strange intensity rolled off the man in a powerful wave and it terrified me — my young mind was unable to comprehend the onslaught of emotion in the next room.

 “There is nothing to fear, Love.
-This will all blow over, you will see.
-Do as Cole suggests and hide until the truth comes to light.”
+This will all blow over, you will see.”
+Mother was the epitome of calm, though at last, she relented.
+“Do as Cole suggests and hide until the truth comes to light.”
 Another growl from Father was aimed towards Mother, her cavalier attitude towards this predicament acting as fuel for his already raging inferno.

 “Things will not just blow over!”
 He roared, now incensed and directing his fury towards Mother’s apparent lack of concern, believing she failed to comprehend just how dire this situation was.
-“This isn’t disagreeing over the flavour of cake for one of your stupid parties, Tesni!
+“This isn’t disagreeing over the flavor of cake for one of your silly parties, Tesni!
 I’m accused of murder!
 Do not treat this lightly, and for god’s sake, do not speak at all if you cannot help me!”
 He hissed in fury, and the room fell deathly silent, filled only with the intense hostility that emanated from my grieving, furious, and hopelessly cornered father.
 “Go get my clothes and make yourself useful.”
 He snarled at her, dismissing her completely.

 A knock at the door seemed as loud as the banging of a gong, Mother’s ever-placid demeanor failing at last as she said tightly.
 “Come in.”
 The door creaked as a servant entered.